 If you have painful periods, it can be helpful to keep a diary of your period and any symptoms you experience before you go to the doctor.
 The process of diagnosing endometriosis starts with understanding your symptoms and then is often confirmed with either medical imaging, a laparoscopy and/or a biopsy.

 Note: as always, every patient’s case is different.
 If you’re seeking treatment, it’s important to be in close consultation with your physician.

 Treatment options will depend on the stage of endometriosis, where the deposits are, whether they affect other organs, the level of pain, and the quality of life of the woman affected.

 We’ve divided the treatment options based on how the woman is affected:

 Endometriosis with no pain and no fertility problems

 If a woman isn’t experiencing pain or fertility issues, some physicians may suggest a “wait and see” approach and keep tabs on its development with regular check-ups.

 In a small number of cases, women with ovarian endometriosis will go on to develop ovarian cancer.
 In those cases, sonographic observation will be essential to monitor whether cancerous cells develop.

 Women who experience painful endometriosis but have no fertility concerns have a range of treatment options available, depending on preference, severity of pain, and physician’s advice.

-- Certain medication can help alleviate the pain you experience with endometriosis.
+- Certain medication can help alleviate the pain you experience.